fhirschman/parallel-pcf/README.md

 # parallel-pcf
-Python script for parallel calculation of pair correlation functions of simulation trajectories
+A Python script for parallel calculation of pair correlation functions of simulation trajectories

 ### Prerequisites